ScubaEngineer Logo

 VALVE ORIFICE

-A smooth round opening ground to a fine edge so that when in contact with a seat, a seal is created
+A smooth round opening ground to a fine edge so that when in contact with a seat, a seal is created preventing airflow.

 Note: This term has been used throughout the text for simplicity and uniformity, though manufacturers may confusingly use a different one.